 As the battlefront for illegal immigration, Texas is currently taking extreme measures to guard its borders and weed out illegal immigrants currently residing in the state.
 However, if Texas was ever to be completely successful in removing all these immigrants, an important question comes into mind in that who will replace the workforce that Texans ran out of town?

-"How much did illegal immigrants contribute to Texas’ economic boom?" from the Washington Post, illegal and legal immigrants make up 20% of the Texas workforce.
+Obviously, America is the land of opportunity and with the current unemployment rate, the thought of an insufficient workforce seems unlikely.
+However, removing a proven workforce in favor of an inexperience and even possibly unwilling new work force will have a detrimental effect on the Texas economy.
+According to the article, "How much did illegal immigrants contribute to Texas’ economic boom?" from the Washington Post, illegal and legal immigrants make up 20% of the Texas workforce.
 In fact, the immigrant's positive effect on the economy is more apparent by the numbers reported by the Texas comptroller.
 The Washington Post article states, "Texas state comptroller, a Republican, released a study showing that illegal immigrants produced more in state revenues than they received in state services in the previous year: “Undocumented immigrants produced $1.58 billion in state revenues, which exceeded the $1.16 billion in state services they received.""
 Giovanni Perri, an economist at the University of California, Davis, found in his research that ilegal and legal immigrants have a short term negative impact on the economy but a positive long term impact."Immigration unambiguously improves employment, productivity, and income” for native workers as well and shows no evidence of depressing wages," said Perri.

 Let me make myself clear, I am in no way in support of illegal immigration.
 I believe that there is a due process that all Texas citizens are entitled to.
 Citizens and permanent residents who pay taxes and contribute to the well being of the state deserve to benefit from the services that the state provides.